nomad3/aiwebscrapper/prompt.md

-Of course.
-Here is a good starting point for the prompt we'll use to build your project.
-I have researched `WebHound` and incorporated some of its concepts into this prompt.

-***

 ### Project: AI-Powered Web Agent Scraper

 **Objective:** To create an MVP of an AI-powered web agent capable of scraping and interpreting web pages based on natural language instructions.
 The agent will navigate to a given URL, analyze its content, and extract specified information, returning it in a structured format.
 This project is inspired by tools like WebHound, focusing on the agent's ability to understand user intent and web content.